kebag-logic/pipewire/src/modules/module-avb/doc/INSTALL.md

 cat /sys/class/net/$AVB_INTERFACE/address
 ```

-It need to be modified as folows, with the example of AA:BB:CC:DD:EE:FF :
+It needs to be modified as follows, with the example of AA:BB:CC:DD:EE:FF :

 * Remove the column ':' character
 * Get the first 3 pair of numbers -> **AABBCC**